Swingarm: Swingarm types

-Swingarms can be single or double sided, and have appeared in a variety of geometries.
+Swingarms may be single or double sided, and appear in a variety of geometries.
 Many single-sided also incorporate the driveshaft.

-Swinging fork - the original version consisting of a pair of parallel pipes holding the rear axle at one end and pivoting at the other.
+Swinging fork - the original version, consisting of a pair of parallel pipes holding the rear axle at one end and pivoting at the other.
 A pair of shock absorbers are mounted just before the rear axle and attached to the frame, below the seat rail.

-Cantilever - An extension of the swinging fork where a triangulated frame transfers swingarm movement to compress shock absorber/s generally mounted in front of the swingarm.
+Cantilever - An extension of the swinging fork where a triangulated frame transfers swingarm movement to compress one or more shock absorbers, generally mounted in front of the swingarm.
 The HRD-Vincent Motorcycle is a famous early form of this type of swingarm, though Matchless used it earlier, and Yamaha subsequently.
 The Harley-Davidson Softail is another form of this swingarm, though working in reverse, with the shock absorbers being extended rather than compressed.